Sampreet/numerical-techniques/README.md

 # Numerical Techniques

-> A collection of numerical methods taught as a part of physics coursework
+> A collection of numerical methods taught as a part of coursework.

 ## Repository Structure